 Filtering feature requests with Board View

-As feature requests start to come in, your overview page will give you an idea of the separation of feature requests to other feedback.
+As feature requests start to come in, your overview page will give you an idea of the separation of feature requests from other feedback.

 You can easily access a filtered view of your Feature Requests by clicking the Feature Requests section of the overview page.